 Preparing colour image files for print - Book Production Blog

-In a world where images are largely handled as digital files the concept of Colour Management in design and print production provides the basis for meaningful comparison between images viewed on screen and then reproduced as hard copy proofs or the finished printed result.
+In a world where images exist largely in the form of digital files the concept of Colour Management in design and print production provides the basis for meaningful comparison between images viewed on screen and then reproduced as proofs or the finished printed result.

 ‘Only printers need to know about that’

 At its most technical level Colour Management is way beyond the day-to-day understanding of those of us working around, but not actually in, pre-press and print.
 It can seem a minefield of acronyms and jargon best left to the specialists.
-In fact everyone in the workflow of a printed product carries responsibility for making it work.
+In fact everyone in the workflow of a printed product can and should carry responsibility for making it work.
 You don’t have to be a hard-core techy to do your bit to ensure the best results.

 There is no way an image ‘should’ look

-The high majority of images being used in design these days are digital files, rather than prints or transparencies as in days of yore.
-There can be an expectation an image file, the data, speaks for itself.
-There is sometimes a perception an image ‘should’ look a certain way look in print.
-This is based on how images look when viewed on the user’s screen.
+Given that images being used in design are these days digital files, rather than prints or transparencies as in days of yore, there can be an expectation an image file, the data, speaks for itself.
+There is sometimes a perception an image ‘should’ look a certain way in print, based on how images look when viewed on the user’s screen.

 If you haven’t implemented at least the basics of colour management and you comment to a repro company or printer that an image ‘should’ look like this or like that, they’ll be polite but don’t be surprised if they mutter to themselves as soon as you’re out of earshot.